-Pacific Crest Trail (PCT): Wet Meadows Trailhead to Raymond Lake is a 9 mile lightly trafficked out and back trail located near Markleeville, CA and is rated as moderate.
+Pacific Crest Trail (PCT): Wet Meadows Trailhead to Raymond Lake is a 17.6 mile lightly trafficked out and back trail located near Markleeville, CA that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking and is accessible from July until October.

 Take Blue Lakes Road off of Highway 88 near the 88/89 junction.
 Follow Blue Lakes Road and make the first left on Sunset Lakes Rd.
 Follow the dirt road until you see the PCT (crossing over the road) and park.
 Jump on the PCT heading south

 OMG, it's 7.5 mi each way and a good 0.25 mi stretch on a narrow, shale covered trail along the side of a mountain with serious drop offs.
 Not for the inexperienced or anyone who doesn't like heights.
 Trail is poorly marked and the map we had was wrong too.